brooksvinyard/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the Document Object Model.
+The DOM is not the HTML you write, but is kind of like that you see in the inspector.
+Javascript can manipulate the DOM.

 2. What is an event?

+    An event is something that happens in relation to the document.
+An even can be a load, click, scroll, or dozens of other things.

 3. What is an event listener?

+    An event listener is is a portion of your code that looks for specific events on your page.

 4. Why would we convert a NodeList into an Array?

+    An array has a variety of different methods built in that a NodeList does not have.

 5. What is a component?

+    A component is an abstracted, self contained, portion of your code.

 ### Git Set up